lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 1. Collect Fantasy Tickets and/or Star Gems
 2. Tap `Gate of Heart`
-3. Tap the arrows on the left and right of your screen to navigate to Sea of Fantasy or Sea of Fantasy: Gleam
+3. Tap the left or right arrows to navigate to Sea of Fantasy or Sea of Fantasy: Gleam
 4. Tap `Summon` or `Summon x10` to use Fantasy Tickets, or Tap `Exclusive Summon` to use Star Gems

 ### <a name="arena">Diamond Arena</a>